source-health/source-node/README.md

-# catalyst-node
+# Catalyst Node.js Library

-Node.js library for the Catalyst API
+The Catalyst Node library provides access to the Catalyst API from applications written in server-side JavaScript.

+Our SDK is written in TypeScript and compiled to ES6.